ChenJianyunp/FPGA-Snappy-Decompressor/README.md

 18-11-2018: Fix a bug on the length of garbage_cnt\
 25-11-2018: Fix a bug of overflow on page_fifo\
 26-11-2018: Fix a bug loss the last slice
+22-01-2019: Fix a bug of AXI protocol (read/write length and its FSM)